YangLe-L/Lim-Portfolio/FinalProjectPart2.md

 * Citizens who may or may not be engaged with current affairs
   * Lobby the legislators to tackle a specific waste problem at the federal or local level.
 * Healthcare industry practitioners
-  * Persuading them to play a part in changing old practices as the waste problem is getting too serious
+  * Persuading them to play a part in changing old practices as the waste problem is getting too serious.

 I interviewed Heinz students of various background who act as a proxy for the various audiences.
 Any Heinz student can represent the citizens.
 Those students from the healthcare management degree can help to derive insights for the healthcare industry practitioners  The questions will primarily be focusing on the logical flow and the persuasiveness of the storyline to inspire action.